-To ensure that they are able to practise competently and safely, registered health practitioners must have recent practice in the fields in which they intend to work and maintain an adequate connection with their profession.
+To ensure that they are able to practise competently and safely, registered health practitioners must have recent practice in the scope in which they intend to work and maintain an adequate connection with their profession.

 These new standards were developed after a review of the existing standards, which included public consultation.
 The consultation report provides an overview of the consultation process, rationale for any changes and sets out the proposed way forward, including areas where further work is planned.

 The following documents have been made available on this website in compliance with the National Law and also in the interest of transparency.
-Wherever possible, AHPRA provides web content in accessible formats.
+Wherever possible, Ahpra provides web content in accessible formats.
 However in cases where the documents have been provided by other parties, accessible format files may not be available or be approved for use.

-If you have difficulty accessing one of these documents, please contact AHPRA at email@example.com, and we will attempt to provide you with an accessible version.
+If you have difficulty accessing one of these documents, please contact Ahpra at email@example.com, and we will attempt to provide you with an accessible version.

-AHPRA notes that wherever possible, third party organisations are asked to provide documents in accessible formats.
-AHPRA will update documents on this website when accessible versions become available.
+Ahpra notes that wherever possible, third party organisations are asked to provide documents in accessible formats.
+Ahpra will update documents on this website when accessible versions become available.